ftlabs/tech-radar/README.md

 ..* **special case: 'rainbow'**
 * proportionalrings (Boolean) - Whether to make the rings with more elements have more room.
 * sorttype (String) - 'alphabetical' or 'numerical', if sorted numerically items not beginning with a number will have a value of zero.
+* title (String) - Title on the Display
+* crystallisation (String) - Ring to highlight
+* noderepulsion (Number) - How strongly the nodes repel each other (default, 3)
+* nodeattraction (Number) - How strongly the nodes are pulled to the center of the segment (default, 3)

 Any of the above parameters can also be entered in the spreadsheet under name and configvalue columns e.g.